-Whether you plan to be in Paris for a month, a year, or a lifetime, AWG has a place for you.
+Whether you plan to be here for a year, or a lifetime, we have a place for you.

 To apply for membership, please visit this page.

 A Short History of the American Women's Group in Paris

 The American Women’s Group in Paris was first organized in 1921 as the American Women’s Club of Paris with the objectives of serving American women either resident or visiting in France; encouraging friendly relations between women of the United States and women of nations associated with the United States in the great war; creating a center of social and educational activity, and assisting in furthering American philanthropy.

 From the 1926 edition of Americans in France, a directory published by the American Chamber of Commerce: Since its organization in 1921, the Club has effectively lived up to the program outlined above.
 In a variety of ways it has become a vital part of the life of Americans in Paris and its handsome new clubhouse is the most important social center for Americans in France.
 Its art exhibitions, musicals and concerts have allowed its members to keep in touch with the best that is being produced in these fields and the distinguished guests who have spoken at the Club luncheons have presented in an interesting and informative manner many of the most timely questions of the day.